With Ancelma and Julian in Tarisquia, from the Mollo Culture

-We have also started working with a vibrant community from the ancient Mollo Culture, located north of La Paz, in the province of Munecas.
-The Mollo Culture predates the Inca civilization, and are thought to be the direct descendants of the Tiwanaku civilization.
+The vibrant community from the ancient Mollo Culture, located north of La Paz, in the province of Munecas, predates the Inca civilization, and are thought to be the direct descendants of the Tiwanaku civilization.

-They have a rich tradition of embroidered and woven fabrics and are well known for their triangular patterns representing rivers, mountains, and stars, aswell as their detailed embroideries that capture both the sacred and everyday symbols of life.
+Mollo weavers have a rich tradition of embroidered and woven fabrics and are well known for their triangular patterns representing rivers, mountains, and stars, aswell as their detailed embroideries that capture both the sacred and everyday symbols of life.
 Their skilled work was at such a high level, that they were part of the weavers for the Inca royalty.

 Also - check out our sister brand at Flying Merkel Inc.